welkinhealth/slate/source/data_api.html.md

 4. Exchange Client Credential for an Access Token as shown in the example code.
 5. Make API requests with the Access Token.

-Scopes limit the types of data and actions that Client can take via the API.
-Scopes are passed as a space separated list when requesting an Access Token.
-For example: `calls.read patients.write assessments.read`

-<aside>'all' is still a valid scope for use in the Welkin Data API.
-When selected in Integration Tools the Client ID will have the ability to request an Access Token which has access to all the endpoints within Welkin's Data API.</aside>

 Once you obtain an Access Token, the token can be passed as an Authorization header along with the keyword `Bearer`.

 The Access Tokens expire after 1 hour and a new Access Token must be requested.